reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## 🎯 **Objective**
 This project aimed to evaluate and enhance the security posture of a cloud environment by simulating real-world cyberattacks and establishing a structured incident response process.
 A honeynet, consisting of virtual machines (VMs) running Windows, Linux, and SQL Server, was deployed over 24 hours to attract global cyber threats.
 Logs collected via Azure Log Analytics facilitated the detection of malicious activities, the generation of alerts, and the initiation of automated incident responses utilizing Microsoft Sentinel.

-Microsoft Defender for Cloud was used to assess the VMs' configurations against established compliance benchmarks, identifying existing security vulnerabilities.
-Following the implementation of hardening measures, an additional assessment was conducted over a 24-hour period to validate the effectiveness of these remediation efforts.
+Microsoft Defender for Cloud assessed the VMs' configurations against established compliance benchmarks, identifying existing security vulnerabilities.
+Following the implementation of hardening measures, an additional assessment was conducted over 24 hours to validate the effectiveness of these remediation efforts.
 The NIST SP 800-53 framework was adopted as the foundational standard to ensure long-term compliance and to strengthen the cloud environment's defenses against potential threats.

 ## **Methodology Overview**
 This project adopted a structured six-phase approach to attract, detect, simulate, monitor, and defend against real-world cyber threats within a live cloud environment.
 The primary aim was to entice malicious activity, contain it within a controlled sandbox setting, and extract insights to enhance threat detection and response mechanisms.